kac101/5780_quadcopter/README.md

   <img src="videos_images/IMG_0630.gif" alt="Drone Demo" width="400"/>
 </p>
 <p align="center" style="font-size:11px;">
 Figure 1.
-GIF Of The Drone hovering
+GIF Of The Drone Hovering
 </p>

 ---

 ## Project Summary
-A quadcopter that can only hover made using the Raspberry Pi Pico 2 W, a motor driver, betafpv motors, and a MPU6050.
+A quadcopter that can only hover made using the Raspberry Pi Pico 2 W, a motor driver, BetaFPV motors, and a MPU6050.

 - **Stabilization:** MPU6050 IMU via I²C at 1 kHz (interrupt-driven, offset-calibrated)
 - **Control:** PID controller that corrects roll and pitch and attempts to keep the quadcopter at 0° roll and pitch